Episode 290 - The Despot, Theodore Laskaris

 In fact, Lascaris was able to hire Latin mercenaries to fight for him.

-Rather living up to their portrayal as greedy sell-swords in Coniates' history, many Western knights preferred the guarantee of Nicaea's gold to the papal claim that fighting for the new Latin Empire would save their souls.
+Rather living up to their portrayal as greedy sell-swords in Conniates' history, many Western knights preferred the guarantee of Nicaea's gold to the papal claim that fighting for the new Latin Empire would save their souls.

 Though Lascaris was hailed as emperor, events would allow him to underline that status a few years later.
+In twelve oh six the sitting patriarch John Camatiros passed away.

 The Latins had established a new Venetian-run patriarchate at Constantinople and refused to allow the Romans to name a new patriarch of their own.